brianshef/dragonfly/README.md

 # dragonfly

-A [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain) generator based on [Coheed and Cambria](https://www.coheedandcambria.com) song lyrics, written in Python 3.
-Also mixes in text from _Coheed and Cambria_'s [Wikipedia page](https://en.wikipedia.org/wiki/Coheed_and_Cambria) in order to give the sentences a better structure.
+A [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain) generator based on song lyrics ( originally [Coheed and Cambria](https://www.coheedandcambria.com) ), written in Python 3.
+Also mixes in text from the artist's wiki page in order to give the sentences a better structure.

 Feel free to play around with the relative model weights!